Lords Temporal: History

 Membership in the Lords Temporal was once an entitlement of all hereditary peers, other than those in the peerage of Ireland.
 Under the House of Lords Act 1999, the right to membership was restricted to 92 hereditary peers.
-Since 2020, none of them are female; most hereditary peerages can be inherited only by men.

-Further reform of the House of Lords is a perennially-discussed issue in British politics.
+Further reform of the House of Lords is a perennially discussed issue in British politics.
 However, no additional legislation on this issue has passed the House of Commons since 1999.
 The Wakeham Commission, which debated the issue of lords' reform under then Prime Minister Tony Blair, proposed making some of the Lords Temporal elected positions.
-This plan, which was widely criticized, failed to advance in the House of Commons.
+This plan, which was widely criticised, failed to advance in the House of Commons.
 Additional proposals were made under the coalition government of Prime Minister David Cameron to reduce the size of the House of Lords to 450, directly elect at least some of the Lords Temporal, and allow members of the House of Commons to run for election as Lords Temporal.
 None of these proposals passed.

 Composition of the Lords Temporal

-The Lords Temporal consist of a small number of hereditary peers and a much larger contingent of life peers.
+The Lords Temporal consist of a smaller number of hereditary peers and a much larger contingent of life peers.

 Hereditary peers

 The Lords Temporal has historically included several hundred hereditary peers (English peers as well as Scottish Lords of Parliament).
 Such hereditary offices can be created by the Crown and in modern times are usually created only under the advice of the Prime Minister.

 Holders of Scottish and Irish peerages were not always permitted to sit in the Lords.
-When Scotland united with England to form Great Britain in 1707, it was provided that the Scottish hereditary peers would only be able to elect 16 representative peers to sit in the House of Lords; the term of a representative was to extend until the next general election.
+When Scotland united with England to form Great Britain in 1707, it was provided that the Scottish hereditary peers would only be able to elect 16 Scottish representative peers to sit in the House of Lords; the term of a representative was to extend until the next general election.
 A similar provision was enacted when Ireland merged with Great Britain in 1801 to form the United Kingdom; the Irish peers were allowed to elect 28 representatives, who were to retain office for life.
 Elections for Irish representatives ended in 1922, when most of Ireland became an independent state; elections for Scottish representatives ended with the passage of the Peerage Act 1963, under which all Scottish peers obtained seats in the Upper House.

 After the 1999 reform, only 92 hereditary peers remain as Lords Temporal.
 Two are the Earl Marshal and the Lord Great Chamberlain.
 Of the remaining ninety peers sitting in the Lords by virtue of a hereditary peerage, 15 are elected by the whole House and 75 are chosen by fellow hereditary peers in the House of Lords, grouped by party.